AdamKiddle/Project-Zeldas-Letter/README.md

 0x0020,4 # Set of 3 bugs
 0x00F0,4 # Blue fire
 ```
-Now when we run PZL.py, we can press enter to have the simulator inject random actors from the above pool into the heap at step 4.
-Once it finds a solution, it will write the corresponding "actorset.txt" file in the heap_dump folder.
+Now when we run PZL.py, we can press enter to have the simulator inject random actors from the above pool into the heap at step 3.
+Once it finds a solution, it will write the corresponding "actorset(n).txt" file to the heap_dump folder.
 It will keep trying to find solutions until you close the program.<br/>

 With this actor pool, it actually finds a lot of solutions very quickly, but harder problems will be harder to solve.
 One of the output solutions sets step 3 as:
 ```